Water (100 Ml) and Tea with Milk and Sugar (100 Ml)

 How to consume Tea With Milk And Sugar | Water without glucose spikes

-Pair your tea with a small serving of nuts or a piece of cheese.
-This can help slow the absorption of sugar into your bloodstream.
+Pair your tea with a small serving of nuts or seeds, such as almonds or chia seeds, to slow the absorption of sugar.

 Stay Hydrated